tuhlnaa/HuBERT-ECG-Extended/README.md

 ## Installation
 Clone this repository and install all the necessary dependecies written in the `requirements.txt` file with ```pip install -r requirements.txt```.
-Installation time takes approximately ???
+Installation time may take up to 1 minute

 ## Reproducibility
 In the `reproducibility` folder you can find all train, validation, and test splits we used in our work as .csv files.
 You simply have to follow the instructions in the `reproducibility/README.md` to reproduce our results.